ldv-klever/klever/docs/deploy-common.rst

 * *Path* sets either a path relative to :file:`$KLEVER_SRC` or an absolute path to entity (binaries, source files, configurations, etc.) or an entity URL.

-For some :ref:`klever_addons` it could be necessary to additionally specify *executable path* within *path* if binaries are not available directly from *path*.
+For some :ref:`klever_addons` it could be necessary to additionally specify *executable path* or/and *python path* within *path* if binaries or Python packages are not available directly from *path*.
 For :ref:`verification_backends` there is also *name* with value *CPAchecker*.
 Keep this pair for all specified :ref:`verification_backends`.

-For :ref:`target_software` you can additionally set *copy .git directory* and *allow use local Git repository* to *True*.
+Besides, you can set *copy .git directory* and *allow use local Git repository* to *True*.
-In the former case deployment scripts will copy directory :file:`.git` if one provides :ref:`target_software` as Git repositories.
+In the former case deployment scripts will copy directory :file:`.git` if one provides :ref:`klever_addons` as Git repositories.
-This can be necessary for verifying commits from Git repositories.
 In the latter case deployment scripts will use specified Git repositories for cleaning up and checkouting required versions straightforwardly without cloning them to temporary directories.